 The US has 45 legal marijuana states

 Back in 1996 California was the first US state to legalize medical marijuana.
 Over the past 22 years, legal marijuana states have increased dramatically leaving only 5 states that still have marijuana illegal.
 It has become clear that it is only a matter of time before marijuana is federally legal in the United States of America.
+In Canada you can legally purchase cannabis online from sites like Cheap Weed.
 While South Africa is stuck in a state of limbo concerning the legalization of marijuana here, the US has created a growing industry.
 This growing industry has created jobs and boosted the overall economy on a massive scale.

 45 Legal Marijuana States

 Even though marijuana is not recreationally legal in all 45 legal states, if the current trend of legalization is to continue we will soon see many more states legalize marijuana for recreational use.
 Currently, only 10 states in the United States have legalized marijuana for recreational use.
 The remaining 35 states have legalized marijuana for medicinal use only.
 As we have seen with California, legal medical marijuana eventually leads to legalization on a recreational level.
 These states have made the educated decision and gone ahead with legalization even though marijuana is still illegal on a federal level.